UMNLibraries/oracle-json-api-2021-04/slides.md

 UMN Libraries Web Development
 ---
 ## Overview

-How and why the UMN Libraries put raw JSON records from a vendor into Oracle, and built views to query them using the Oracle JSON API, instead of using a more traditional ETL approach, for the UMN-wide Experts@Minnesota project.
+How and why the UMN Libraries puts raw JSON records from a vendor into Oracle, and builds views to query them using the Oracle JSON API, instead of using a more traditional ETL approach, for the UMN-wide Experts@Minnesota project.

 Slides: https://z.umn.edu/experts-oracle-json